josephturnerjr/thejosephturner/site/35-list.md

 ---
 layout: page
-title: 35 by 35 (living list)
+title: 35 by ~35~ 40 (living list)
 ---

-# 35 by 35
+# 35 by ~35~ 40

-This is the living list of the 35 things I want to do by age 35.
+This is the living list of the 35 things I want to do by age ~35~ 40.
 I [created the list](/blog/post/35-by-35/) at the age of 30 in 2014.
-I have currently completed **7 of 35** items.
+I have currently completed **9 of 35** items.

+UPDATE: I turned 36 in August of 2020, so I didn't make it as far as I'd have liked.
+That being said, I'm going to keep pushing - maybe I'll make it by 40!

   4. Automate all of my income
-  18. Run a sub-20:00 5k
+  18. Row a sub-7:00 2k
-  10. Read all of Terry Pratchett
   5. Speak basic conversational Spanish
   15. Kill, dress, clean, and eat an animal
   25. Eat at a 3 Michelin star restaurant
   1. Surf in the Pacific
   2. Live abroad
   3. See the Aurora (either one)
-  32. Start another startup
   7. Boulder V9 outdoors
   30. Climb a big wall and sleep on a portaledge
   22. Build something big, something that helps people